MarcelloLins/WebCrawling101/README.md

  - Storing your results
  - Scaling up your crawler

-Ideally, at the end of this "Course" you should be able to write your own Crawler / Scrapper in C#.

 # How do I Start ?

 Keep this project Wiki open at all times, since most of the text / references will be there for you to read, while you advance through the chapters/classes of this project.